geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 * *Blue color represents the lowest frequency, on the other hand red color represents the highest frequency*
 <br/>

-[[Map 2]](https://geoai-rl.github.io/ITW_timeInstagramCummulative.html) has a chronological display of Instagram contents that were generated between January 1, 2013, and August 19, 2019.
+[[Map 2]](https://geoai-rl.github.io/ITW_timeInstagramCummulative.html) shows a chronological display of Instagram contents that were posted between January 1, 2013, and August 19, 2019.
-The cumulative sum of contents by region was expressed in order of time to identify the activated areas of the Itaewon commercial district.
+The cumulative sum of contents in the area was expressed in a timely order to identify the activated areas of the Itaewon commercial district.
 The distribution of contents allows us to identify the active areas at a specific point in time.

 # [Map 3](https://geoai-rl.github.io/SimulationResult_20201012.html) : Deep Reinforcement learning simulation result(dynamic map)